1:32 Scale – Setting a World Record

 Above – The twisty section is particularly tricky, especially if you are driving from the far end of the drivers stand at the other end of the track along the right wall.

 Above – JD and his wife did an excellent job of putting the cars back on the track as we were learning to stay in the slot.

-- The overall weight stayed the same as stock at 85 grams due to the lead weights under the rear axle and a couple of mysterious grams of something else.
+- The overall weight stayed the same as stock at 85 grams due to the lead weights under the rear axle but the center of gravity was greatly lowered.